alphashack/graphdat-sdk-python/README.md

 # Graphdat SDK for Python

+## A heart rate monitor for you apps

 Graphdat lets you visualise the performance of your servers and applications in real time and shows you what to fix.

-For Free.
-For ever.

-It takes 5 minutes to setup after which you can watch your server / app performance in real time on interfaces customised for TV, PC and large / small touch devices.
 See an issue, drill into it.
 Find out the process or line of code causing the bottleneck.
 Fix it.
 Deploy code.

 Watch in real time the performance improvement.

 ![preview](http://media.tumblr.com/c350f6338c4955f29f7245fa1e75d309/tumblr_inline_mhctexmC8F1qz4rgp.png)

 ### Dependencies
 * Python 2.6 or greater
-* automake
-* build-essential
-* libtool
-* python-dev
 * A [Graphdat](http://www.graphdat.com/) account

-Most current Linux distributions (including Mac OS X) comes with Python in the base packages, in order to compile and use the Graphdat python package and its shared library though, you will need some additional tools / libraries.

 ### Installing